CSE498/cse498.github.io/projects.md

 Evaluate if the code meets the specifications (does the job it is suppose to) Perhaps the class spec should be included in its header file.

+Peer Reviews must be made on the files (or better yet) the specific lines.
+Peer reviews must include the hash of the commit they are running and a screenshot of test runner output.
 -->